ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

 // scoped_lock: lock MULTIPLE mutexes atomically (C++17)
 void transfer(BankAccount& from, BankAccount& to, double amount) {
     // Problem: can't use lock_guard for two mutexes (deadlock risk)
-    // Solution: scoped_lock â€” acquires all or none, in a deadlock-free order
+    // Solution: scoped_lock — acquires all or none, in a deadlock-free order
     // scoped_lock<std::mutex, std::mutex> lock(from.getMtx(), to.getMtx());
     // Then do transfer...
     // (Simplified: in real impl, expose mutex or make transfer a friend)